 Microvascular flow can be visualized in fluorescence microscopy either by the movement of fluorescent microspheres or by the movement of red blood cells against the background of membrane-impermeant fluorescent markers (e.g., fluorescently-labeled dextran or albumin)6, 7.
 Microvascular flow can be imaged in superficial cell layers using widefield microscopy, or at depth using either confocal or multiphoton microscopy.
 However, capillary flow rates are such that the passage of red blood cells cannot generally be captured at speeds less than 60 frames per second.
 Since most laser scanning confocal and multiphoton microscopes require 1–5 s to scan a full image field, this speed can generally be accomplished only by limiting the field of view, sometimes to a single scan line8.
 The process of limiting measurements to selected capillary segments (1) has the potential to introduce selection bias and (2) makes it impossible to capture spatial and temporal heterogeneity in the rates of capillary blood flow.
 In contrast, images of capillary networks can be collected at speeds exceeding 100 fps using widefield digital microscopes equipped with scientific complementary metal oxide semiconductor (sCMOS) cameras9, 10.
 These inexpensive systems, common in typical biomedical laboratories make it possible to image microvascular flow across entire two-dimensional networks, essentially continuously.
 The problem then becomes one of finding an analysis approach that is capable of extracting meaningful quantitative data from the massive and complex image datasets generated by high-speed video microscopy.

-To enable analysis of full-field flow data we have developed STAFF, a novel image analysis software that can continuously measure microvascular flow throughout entire microscope fields of image series collected at high speed11.
+To enable analysis of full-field flow data we have developed STAFF, novel image analysis software that can continuously measure microvascular flow throughout entire microscope fields of image series collected at high speed11.
 The approach is compatible with a variety of different experimental systems and imaging modalities and the STAFF image analysis software is implemented as a macro toolset for the FIJI implementation of ImageJ12.
 The underlying principle used here to visualize microvascular flow is that first, some contrast must be provided to be able to image the red blood cells within capillaries.
 In our studies, contrast is provided by a bulk fluorescent probe that is excluded by the red blood cells.
 The velocity of flow can then be quantified from the displacement of the red blood cells that appear as a negative stain within the fluorescently labeled plasma in images collected at high speed from a living animal8.
 We then use STAFF to make plots of distance along each capillary segment over multiple intervals of time called kymographs, then detect the slopes present in the kymographs13, and from those slopes calculate the rates of microvascular flow.
 The approach can be applied to images collected from any capillary bed that can be accessed for imaging.
 Here we describe the application of IVM and STAFF to studies of blood flow in the liver.

 PROTOCOL: